Changissnz/nu_merchant_principal/README.md

 What is left to the imagination may stay in the immediate and constrained realm of the imagining.
-The extremum, meaning the range for this thing called imagination, is so wild and varied, and typically discussed openly (but how honestly is another question) only by drunkards and deceivers.
+The extrema, holding the range for this thing called imagination, is so wild and varied, and typically discussed openly (but how honestly is another question) only by drunkards and deceivers.